Hip Injury Physical Therapy

 Injuries to the hip joint involves labral tears, arthritis or traumatic events.
 The hip also is more often found in a flexed position (bent to a 90 degree angle) secondary to the prolonged sitting position required in many occupations.
 This can lead to tightness of the anterior structures which keep the hip in a flexed position.
 When this occurs, the femoral head (ball) sits further back in the acetabulum (hip socket).

-The technique demonstrated is a hip posterior anterior joint mobilization in side lying.
-The function of this is to push the femoral head forward for more appropriate weight bearing on the joint surfaces in standing and to allow for full extension (backward motion) in the hip during ambulation, or walking.
+The technique demonstrated is a hip internal rotation joint mobilization in supine.
+The function of this is to increase the rotatory component for more appropriate weight bearing on the joint surfaces in standing, walking and crossing the legs.

 - The patient is side lying on her back.